In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 Like rest days, easy run days give your mind and body a break, yet they also help build endurance and aid in recovery, as they improve circulation to your legs which helps heal any damage your harder workouts have caused.

-There are several ways to determine the pace you should aim to maintain for the middle, or tempo, section of this type of run, but, as a general rule of thumb, you can start by running a pace you could maintain for about an hour (which will likely correlate to somewhere between your 10K and half marathon paces).
+This is roughly the pace you could maintain for about an hour (which will likely correlate to somewhere between your 10K and half marathon paces).

 Another way to judge this pace is to consider it should feel “comfortably hard” to the point you could not carry on a conversation, but would not be completely exhausted by the end of the run.

-Tempo runs help increase your aerobic capacity and delay the onset of lactic acid and are therefore an invaluable tool for improving as a runner.
+Tempo runs help increase your aerobic capacity and delay the onset of acidic buildup and are therefore an invaluable tool for improving as a runner.

 You can also incorporate short intervals of faster running into an eight-mile run.